 Introduction

-Development economics has prioritized economic growth since the 1950s, placing inequality as a secondary priority.
-It is based on the idea that rising inequality in emerging nations is essentially unavoidable and does not harm the economy as long as poverty is decreasing annually.
-Policy efforts to reduce inequality are likely to hinder growth and poverty alleviation (Ravallion, 2014).
+Since the 1950s, development economics has promoted economic expansion at the expense of inequality.
+It is based on the notion that rising inequality in emerging nations is essentially inescapable and does not affect the economy as long as poverty is diminishing annually.
+Policy efforts seem likely that measures to minimise inequality will impair economic growth and poverty alleviation (Ravallion, 2014).

-Then, in the 2000s, a fresh issue called into doubt this long-standing pro-poor viewpoint.
-Equity was revealed to be a crucial tool for achieving other essential objectives, such as human development and poverty alleviation.
-The country's development will be viewed as being threatened by high inequality.
+Then, in the 2000s, a new challenge cast doubt on this long-held pro-poverty perspective.
+It was discovered that achieving equity was critical for achieving other important goals like human growth and poverty alleviation.
+High inequality will be seen as a threat to the nation's progress.

-One of the Sustainable Development Goals (SDGs) agenda objectives is inequality.
-Unchecked income inequality can impede economic growth in several different routes (Wan et al. 2006).
-The rapid economic growth and reduction of poverty in China between 1980 and 2000 did not account for the existence of income inequality, which increased the likelihood of future poverty (Wan, 2008).
-Also, income inequality adversely affects the provision of public goods and services because elites are more powerful (Bourguignon & Dessus, 2009).
-Therefore, income inequality can affect both an economic and social perspective.
+One of the Sustainable Development Goals (SDGs) agenda is reducing inequality.
+Unchecked income inequality can impede economic growth in several ways (Wan et al. 2006).
+Between 1980 and 2000, China had strong economic growth and a decrease in poverty, but the prevalence of income inequality increased the risk of continuing to live under poverty (Wan, 2008).
+Additionally, income inequality adversely affects the provision of public goods and services because elites have more authority (Bourguignon & Dessus, 2009).
+As a result, income inequality can have an impact from both an economic and social perspective.

-In Indonesia, one of the measures used to describe inequality is the Gini ratio.
+In Indonesia, one of the measures employed to describe inequality is the Gini ratio.
 As illustrated in Figure 1, within the decade, the movement of the income Gini ratio in Indonesia showed a negative trend, as it started from a moderate level of Gini ratio (> 0.4) to a low level of Gini ratio (< 0.4).

 Figure 1.
 The Evolution of The Gini Ratio in Yogyakarta Province and Indonesia for the Period 2010-2021.